koguz/arcane/README.md

 # ARCANE: Attribute-based Realistic Community and Associate NEtwork algorithm

-An Object-Oriented Algorithm in _Python_ for "Generating Complex Social Networks with Node Attributes" and Communities
+An Object-Oriented Algorithm in _Python_ for our article "From attributes to communities: A novel approach in social network generation".

 ## Citation:

 If you use ARCANE in your research studies, please cite:

 > Muhtar Çağkan Uludağlı and Kaya Oğuz.
-2023.
-Generating Complex Social Networks with Node Attributes.
+2024.
+From attributes to communities: A novel approach in social network generation.

 As ''bibtex'' citation:

-> @article{uludagli2023generating,
+> @article{uludagli2024from,
 >   author = {Uludağlı, Muhtar Çağkan and Oğuz, Kaya},
->   title = {{Generating Complex Social Networks with Node Attributes}},
+>   title = {{From attributes to communities: A novel approach in social network generation}},
 >   journal = {},
->   year = {2023}
+>   year = {2024}
 > }